Emperor Wu of Jin

-Life before establishment of the Jin Dynasty
+Life under Cao Wei

 Sima Yan was born to Sima Zhao and his wife Wang Yuanji, daughter of the Confucian scholar Wang Su, in 236, as their oldest son.
 At that time, Sima Zhao was a mid-level official in the government of Cao Wei and a member of a privileged clan, as the son of the general Sima Yi.
-After Sima Yi seized power from the regent Cao Shuang in 249 in the Incident at Gaoping Tombs, Sima Zhao became more influential in the state.
-After his father's death in 251, Sima Zhao became the assistant to his brother, the new regent Sima Shi.
-After Sima Shi died in 255, Sima Zhao became regent and the paramount authority in the Wei government.
+After Sima Yi seized power from the regent Cao Shuang in February 249 in the Incident at the Gaoping Tombs, Sima Zhao became more influential in the state.
+After his father's death in September 251, Sima Zhao became the assistant to his brother, the new regent Sima Shi.
+After Sima Shi died in March 255, Sima Zhao became regent and the paramount authority in the Wei government.

 Sima Yan's first important appearance in history was in 260, when forces loyal to his father, led by Jia Chong, defeated an attempt by the Wei emperor Cao Mao to take back power and killed Cao Mao.
-At that time, as a mid-level army general, he was commissioned by his father to escort the new emperor Cao Huan from his dukedom to the capital Luoyang.
+At that time, as a mid-level army general, he was commissioned by his father to escort the new emperor Cao Huan (then still known as Cao Huang) from his dukedom to the capital Luoyang; Sima Yan went to Ye to receive Cao.
 After his father was created the Duke of Jin on 9 December 263 in light of the army's conquest of Shu Han, he was named heir.
 However, at times Sima Zhao hesitated as to whether Sima Yan or his brother Sima You would be the more appropriate heir—as Sima You was considered talented and had also been adopted by Sima Shi, who had no biological sons of his own, and Sima Zhao, remembering his brother's role in the Simas' takeover of power, thought it might be appropriate to return power to his branch of the clan.
 However, a number of high level officials favored Sima Yan, and Sima Zhao agreed.
-After he was created the King of Jin on 2 May 264 (thus reaching the penultimate step towards usurpation), Sima Yan was created the Crown Prince of Jin.
+After Sima Zhao was created the King of Jin on 2 May 264 (thus reaching the penultimate step towards usurpation), Sima Yan was created the Crown Prince of Jin in June 265.

 On 6 September 265, Sima Zhao died without having formally taken imperial authority.
 Sima Yan became the King of Jin by the next day.
 On 4 February 266, he forced Cao Huan to abdicate, ending the state of Cao Wei.
 Four days later, on 8 February 266, he declared himself emperor of the Jin dynasty.